We are here to help if you have questions about Penal Code 1368.

 Sometimes, it is necessary for the court to assess an individual’s competency to stand trial.
 Penal Code 1368 details the process for assessing this competency.
 The court may decide that an individual is not competent to stand trial if they have certain mental disorders or developmental disabilities.

 The team at the Simmrin Law Group can help you with issues related to your competency to stand trial.
 We’ll help you go over the conditions that may impact your competency in California.
-Get information from a member of our team by calling (310) 997-4688 today.

 Defining an Individual’s Competence to Stand Trial